 About me

 I am a PhD student at Mila Québec & University of Montréal since Fall 2024, working with Professors Pablo Samuel Castro and Glen Berseth.
-I got my MSc at Mila Québec & University of Montréal in Montréal, Canada my BSc in Data Science and Engineering at Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.
+I obtained my MSc at Mila Québec & University of Montréal in Montréal, Canada and my BSc in Data Science and Engineering at Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.

 From Barcelona, Spain